The Big Music

-"The Big Music" is a song from Scottish-Irish folk rock band The Waterboys, which was released in 1984 as the lead single from their second studio album A Pagan Place.
+"The Big Music" is a song by British band the Waterboys, released on 2 April 1984 as the lead single from their second studio album A Pagan Place.
 The song was written and produced by Mike Scott.

-The name "Big Music" was adopted by some commentators as a description of the early Waterboys' sound, and is still used to refer to the musical style of their first three albums.
+The name "Big Music" was adopted by some commentators as a description of the early Waterboys' sound and is still used to refer to the musical style of their first three albums.

 Writing

 Scott wrote "The Big Music" while living at Aldridge Road Villas, Notting Hill, West London.
 In a 1984 interview with New Musical Express, Scott said of the song, "It's really difficult to describe something that there's no words for.
 It's not about music, it's more like a religious thing.
 And it's a very serious song."
 He added in a 1985 interview with the magazine, "There are numerous lines in that song that illustrate in depth what the Big Music is and what I'm meaning.
 I worked hard on that lyric over a considerable period of time to say exactly what I intended."